|

 (anthropogenic) sound on aquatic organisms.
 This has resulted in

-a series of studies that explore behavioral and physiological
+a series of studies that explored behavioral and physiological

 effects of increased ambient sounds on fish.
 These